Last week, I had a dream.

 I am inside working, as I always am during the week.

-I know a lot of people who get into their cars every morning, or press onto buses and trains.
+I have a lot of people who get into their cars every morning, or press onto buses and trains.
 They don’t speak to anyone else.
 They get to work, where they have to stay until it’s time to leave.
 On their home, they don’t speak to anyone else.

 Once home, they are in for the night.
 They watch Netflix, or go online.
 They go to bed.
 They get up the next day and do it all over again.